StefanScherer/chat-example/README.md

 open http://localhost:8080
 ```

+Log in with one of the given user names in `data/users.htpasswd`.
 And type something into the chat text box.
+Open another browser and log in with another user.
+You can see the difference.

 ## Vagrant
 Additionally you can spin up three boxes with [Vagrant](http://vagrantup.com)